 6. Test the Strategy

 Before fully implementing your hybrid policy, run a three-month pilot project to test its effectiveness.
-This step is crucial and should not be overlooked.
+This step is crucial to crafting a successful hybrid workplace and should not be overlooked.

 7. Train Employees and Leaders